 - Full Freeze Dried Meals

 Freeze dried foods are very convenient for emergencies because it is easy to prepare (can be eaten as is or only requires hot water to reconstitute).
-To know what freeze dried foods to buy for your food storage check out my article Best Freeze Dried Foods: Must-Haves For Any Circumstance.
+Learn how to best store over 40 different freeze dried foods (and their shelf life) and know what freeze dried foods are best to buy for your food storage.

 Here are a few of my favorite food storage companies for long-term food storage (10+ year shelf life) that you can find and easily order on Amazon.